makrai/notes/martin21-self-regu-deep-neu.md

 * we apply Random Matrix Theory (RMT) to analyze the weight matrices of DNNs,
 * which network
   * production quality, pre-trained models such as AlexNet and Inception
-  * smaller models trained from scratch, e.g. LeNet5 and a miniature-AlexNet
+  * smaller models trained from scratch, eg LeNet5 and a miniature-AlexNet
 * Empirical and theoretical results clearly indicate that the DNN training process itself implicitly implements a form of Self-Regu, implicitly sculpting a more regularized energy or penalty landscape
   * the empirical spectral density (ESD) of DNN layer matrices displays signatures of traditionally-regularized statistical models
-    * without exogenously [~kívülről] specifying traditional forms of explicit regu e.g. Dropout or Weight Norm constraints
+    * without exogenously [~kívülről] specifying traditional forms of explicit regu eg Dropout or Weight Norm constraints
 * we identify 5+1 Phases of Training,
   * Building on relatively recent results in RMT, most notably its extension to Universality classes of Heavy-Tailed mxs